Did you know: Reading to your child for 20 minutes a day can increase their lifetime earnings by £280,000?

 The Correlation Between Literacy Skills and Lifetime Earnings (US Study)

+You may be familiar with the benefits associated with reading, but just how important is reading to you child’s long-term future?
 The 90% Reading Goal (Lynn Fielding, 1998) states that 77% of children reading at a second to eighth-grade level at the beginning of third grade will graduate high school.
 Only 27% of children reading below this level will graduate.

 Research done in the UK indicates a similar trend.
 In The Value of Basic Skills in the British Labour Market, research undertaken in 2007 states that “Level 1 literacy is associated with having 15% higher earnings”.